ponylang/pony-language-server/README.md

 ---
 ## Development

+- If you don't have an available libponyc compiled with config=debug, start by cloning the repo and dependencies `git clone --recurse-submodules <repo>`

+- Build ponyc: `cd ponyc`, `make libs`, `make configure config=debug`, `make build config=debug`

+- Prepare VSCode extension: `cd client_vscode`, `npm i`

-To debug in VSCode, press `F5`, this will compile both the vscode extension in the client folder and the pony server, using the `build.sh` script.
+- To debug in VSCode, press `F5`, this will compile both the vscode extension in the client folder and the pony server, using the `build.sh` script.

 If pony compilation fails, the process will stop, so you can press `F5` without fear.

-Right now, the Debugger actor residing in `debug.pony` will write anything passed to it to a log file relative to where the vscode debug instance is launched.
-This is because you cannot write to output if we use it as a channel to interact with vscode.
-This has to be updated to use proper LSP logging capabilities.

 ---
 ## Packing VSCode extension